vincentbernat/network-lab/lab-trie-routes/README.md

     min=76 max=760 average=95 50th=100 90th=112 95th=112

 The results are the number of cycles.
-To make sense of the results, let's assume a 2 GHz clock.
+To make sense of the results, let's assume a 2 GHz clock (use `cpupower frequency-info` to get the information).
 This means a lookup takes 50 ns.
 This happens to be about the time a 10 Gbps interface takes to send a 64 bytes packet.
 Of course, the kernel doesn't do only a route lookup.
 Also, route lookup is done using RCU and therefore scales well with the number of cores.

+The benchmark is highly sensitive to timing.
+Be sure to disable any power saving settings:

+    cpupower frequency-set -g performance

 ## Results